How can I contact the

 How do I get a team entry to Highland Cross?

-email@example.com early on 3rd September 2018 with the name and address
+email@example.com early on the morning of 2nd September 2019 with the name and address

 details of the principal team contact – the list usually closes very shortly thereafter due to